-Tree volume measurements usually involve climbers taking a series of measurements from the top to the bottom of the tree and the resulting figures computed to determine the volume.
+Tree volume measurements usually involve climbers taking a series of measurements from the top to the bottom of the tree and the resulting figures are computed to determine the volume.
 It is an intensive process that can only be carried out by trained climbers.

 What Is the Diameter at Breast Height DBH?

 Diameter-At-Breast-Height or DBH is the standard way to measure the diameter of a standing tree.
-The tree’s girth or trunk circumference is measured at the breast height of an adult in relation to a tree trunk and the resulting figure divided by constant PI(3.14) to obtain the DBH if using a normal tape.
+The tree’s girth or trunk circumference is measured at the breast height of an adult in relation to a tree trunk and the resulting figure is divided by constant PI(3.14) to obtain the DBH if using a normal tape.

-If using a tree tape with incremental PI measurements on it, DBH can be obtained directly by taking the tape around the tree trunk at breast height.
+If using a tree tape4 with incremental PI measurements on it, DBH can be obtained directly by taking the tape around the tree trunk at breast height.
 In some countries, breast height is usually given as a standard figure like 4.5 feet for consistency.

 Measuring Single Trunk Trees on Level Ground

 Measuring the diameter at the breast height of a tree on level ground is straightforward.
-All you need to do is to stand at the base of the tree and mark the measuring point in relation to your breast height or standard breast height.
+All you need to do is stand at the base of the tree and mark the measuring point in relation to your breast height or standard breast height.
 Make sure the point you measure is fairly even for better accuracy even when measuring single-trunk trees.